tomconte/tomconte.github.io/_posts/2017-06-01-acs-swarm-mode-plus-nfs-server-deployment.md

 ## Create a VM for the NFS server

 We are going to create a VM in the nfs-subnet where we will run the NFS server.
-The command below create an Ubuntu VM in the proper VNet/subnet, using SSH key authentication, and no public IP address.
+The command below creates an Ubuntu VM in the proper VNet/subnet, using SSH key authentication, and no public IP address.

 ```
 az vm create -n nfs-server -g tco-swarm-shared \